peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-The product of the two binary floats.
+The product of the two binary floating-point numbers.

 <b>Exceptions:</b>